aynaever/class-generator/README.md

 Also, the script will automatically insert a Header trough the AddHeader command in nvim ( from a plugin ), you can comment the two lines in the script if you are not using it.

+To note, the script will always capitalize the name of classes in the creation of files and also in naming them in definitions.

 ## Example
 The following command `./class.sh	classA classB`, it will create: